junxit/us-congress-bills-116/bill.md

   - **(4)** A description of the status of efforts made by the Department pursuant to sections 2 and 4, including—
     - **(A)** for section 2, Department-wide goals pursuant to the Department-wide strategy to enhance partnerships with historically Black colleges and universities and minority-serving institutions under such section, and the status of efforts to implement action plans throughout the Department to carry out such strategy; and
     - **(B)** for section 4, participation rates in each internship, fellowship, scholarship, and recruitment opportunity referred to in such section, listed by historically Black college and university and minority-serving institution so participating.
+  - **(5)** A list of memoranda of understanding entered into by the Department with historically Black colleges and universities and minority-serving institutions and information on the parties and scope of each such memorandum of understanding.

 ## § 7.
 Definitions